The Best Free Webcam Software for Windows 10

 Free (watermarks) / $9.99

 MyCam is a webcam application that enables you to apply a range of artistic filters to your video, with a library that includes filters to distort, blur, recolour and transform the footage from your webcam.
-We particularly like the ones that make the video look like it’s hand-drawn or painted.
-These filters are possible because unlike some of the apps we’ve looked at here, MyCam can take advantage of the power of your PC’s graphics card to apply its effects.
-It’s not the most comprehensive webcam application we’ve looked at, but its filters and effects are fun.
-The free version is fully featured but watermarks your projects; you can get rid of the watermarks by getting the paid-for version, which isn’t very expensive.
+I particularly like the ones that make the video look like it’s hand drawn or painted.
+These filters are possible because unlike some of the apps I have looked at here, MyCam can take advantage of the power of your PC’s graphics card to apply its effects.
+It’s not the most comprehensive webcam application I have tested, but its filters and effects are fun.
+When I tried it, some of the sketch style filters looked surprisingly smooth to me.
+The free version is fully featured but watermarks your projects; you can get rid of the watermarks by getting the paid version, which isn’t very expensive.

 Pros: